hartenthaler/hh_extended_family/readme.md

 This [webtrees](https://www.webtrees.net) module creates an additional tab in the Individual view which lists the members of the core and the extended family of that person: grandparents, parents, uncles, aunts, siblings, spouses, cousins, nephews, nieces, children and grandchildren.

 This module version is derived from vytux_cousins.
 There are additional features
-* admin can decide in control panel which extended family parts should be shown
 * addition for half-cousins from webtrees user [ardhtu](https://www.webtrees.net/index.php/en/forum/2-open-discussion/35751-vytux-cousins-children-of-half-sibblings-will-not-be-recognized-as-cousins#85279).
 * don't show empty tables for "Father's family" and "Mother's family"
 * beside father's and mother's family, now there can be a third category "father's and mother's family" if members of the extended family are related to both sides
-* count separately for each sex (this supports translation if there are for example different words for male and female cousins)
+* count individuals separately for each sex (this supports translation if there are for example different words for male and female cousins)
 * new text added if there is a family but no members in a part of the extended family (e.g. "... has no first cousins recorded.")
-* name of proband can be full name or a short version (option in control panel)
 * tab is greyed out if the extended family is empty

+The admin can decide in control panel
+* which extended family parts should be shown
+* if name of proband is a full name or a short version
+* how empty parts of extended family should be presented

 <a name="Contents"></a>